FOI and COVID-19: Frequently Asked Questions for members of the public

 I want to make an FOI request but I am unclear whether the agency is still working remotely or returned fully to its office.
 What should I consider when making my request?

-While many agencies had commenced a gradual return to office-based working arrangements, the extended Victorian lockdown has meant many agency officers continue to work remotely.
+While many agencies had commenced a gradual return to office-based working arrangements, the impact of new variants of COVID-19 has meant many agency officers continue to work remotely.

 Many agencies continue to rely heavily on electronic forms of communication (such as email) and payment of application fees and access charges (such as credit card).

 If possible, try to make your FOI request electronically (for example, by email or online).

 Similarly, if you’re not sure how to pay the FOI application fee, talk to the agency about any electronic payment methods it offers.

 I made an FOI request to an agency and they told me they can’t access some of the documents I have requested.
 What can I do?

 Due to the impact of new variants of COVID-19, many agency staff continue to work remotely and some staff are diverted from their usual duties to assist their agency or other agencies with COVID-19 related work.

 For some agencies, this may mean limited access to or more time is required to access hard copy documents.